 Budgeting and Resource Allocation

-Dry docking is a significant investment.
+Dry docking is a significant expense for ship owners.
 Proper budgeting and resource allocation are critical for cost management.
 Key considerations include:

 Cost Category | Description |